jao11/XMIMSIM/User-guide.md

 ![Visualizing the results](../wiki/figures/19results.png)

 The plot canvas shows by default the different spectra obtained after an increasing number of interactions.
 Individual spectra may be hidden and shown by toggling the boxes to the right of the plotting window.
 Their properties of a spectrum may be modified by clicking on the _Properties_ button connected to it, which launches a dialog allowing the user to change the line width, line type and line color of the spectrum.
+The _Properties_ button above the coordinate entries opens a dialog with the option to switch between linear and logarithmic display of the spectra, as well as the opportunity to change the axes titles.
+More options will be added in future releases allowing the user to customize this further.

 Zooming in on the plot canvas by dragging a rectangle with the mouse while keeping the left button clicked in.
 Zooming out can be accomplished by double-clicking anywhere in the canvas.
 While moving the mouse cursor in the plot canvas, one can track the current Energy, Channel number and Intensity in the textboxes to the right.
 The size of the canvas can be changed by grabbing and moving the handle that separates the upper part from the lower part of the page.